Sumit2003-dev/KarigarSetu/README.md

-🌸 ChikanSetu – The Artisan’s Ledger
+🌸 KarigarSetu – The Artisan’s Ledger

-ChikanSetu is a digital platform designed to empower grassroots Chikankari artisans of Lucknow by creating a transparent and direct connection between artisans and buyers.
+KarigarSetu is a digital platform designed to empower grassroots Chikankari artisans of Lucknow by creating a transparent and direct connection between artisans and buyers.
 The platform addresses the issue of information asymmetry in the traditional Chikankari supply chain, where artisans often receive minimal compensation compared to final retail prices.

 📌 Project Overview

-ChikanSetu aims to:
+KarigarSetu aims to:

 Provide artisans with a digital platform to showcase their handcrafted products